PeterNaydenov/morph/Migration.guide.md

 ## 1.x.x -> 2.x.x
 Modification of data is available only for current placeholder.
-If you need to remember changes in data, use the new memory action.
-Memory will make a snapshot of the current data and will be available in data functions.
+If you need to remember changes in data, use the new memory action - '^something' where '^' is for memory and 'something' is the name.
+Memory will make a snapshot of the current data and will be available in helper functions.
 If you need to provide changes to all placeholders, use overwrite action.
 It's a snapshot that will be remember as a main data and will be available for all placeholders.

+Arguments for helper functions are chaged.
+Because we want to have many arguments and we don't want to think about their order, we make an object with named arguments.
+Available arguments are: data, dependencies, memory.